 The multiplayer in Halo Infinite shows 343 Industries’ dedication to retaking the throne of the online shooter.
 It makes use of a combination of large and small maps, all the classic Halo weapons and vehicles, and, the ace up its sleeve, Halo Infinite multiplayer is free to play!

 All of the multiplayer content in Halo Infinite can be enjoyed by anybody across the game’s many platforms (Xbox One, Xbox Series, PC).
 This means there will be more people enjoying this competitive scene than ever before.
+The game was developed to encourage eSports gameplay; there is a full set of multiplayer ranks in Halo Infinite for those looking to level up.
 Even better, a customizable multiplayer spartan ensures everyone is unique.

 Multiplayer Modes